 In this study we analyzed the transcriptomic response to RE of six strains belonging to Paraburkholderia and Burkholderia.
 Given the ecologic background of both taxa we hypothesized that genera-dependent adaptation patterns could appear in the transcriptomic regulation upon sensing of rice RE.
 Burkholderia and Paraburkholderia strains share a close taxonomic proximity and thus a substantial level of orthologous genes.
 However, their strain-specific genomes are also of considerable size which is a premonitory sign of the disparate transcriptomic response displayed by the different strains upon chemical stimulation with RE.
 No categorizing trend could be inferred by the amount and intensity of regulated genes or by the function of regulated genes.
 Each strain displays a dominantly individual response and the genetic proximity between strains within a genus is not reflected in their transcriptomic response.
 Thus, in the present cases, the adaption to the habitat is independent from the genetic background.

 Care was taken to expose the different bacteria to RE for a duration that was relative to their respective metabolic rate.
 The purpose was to obtain a synchronized response for reliable comparison.
 It is however conceivable that the six strains differently prioritize their responses which could result in an overall similar strategy that cannot be detected if sampled at a single time point.
-To avoid such biases induced by temporal shifts, one would have to produce a transcriptomic kinetic.
+To avoid such biases induced by temporal shifts, a transcriptomic kinetic analysis would have been required.
 However, given the extent of differences observed here, we feel confident that there is indeed a strain-specific response to RE.
+As the reported observations were made in a gnotobiotic setting, they are unlikely to reflect the full spectrum of bacterial adaptations in a complex natural environment.
+Still, species of Burkholderia s.l. were repeatedly described to be dominant in the rice rhizosphere which suggests that they can exist in communities where they exert the most influence beside their host (Ikeda et al., 2014; Yu et al., 2018).